ypyp-pprn-mnmn/ff3_hack/docs/codes/36/36_8c58-sound.effect.update_each_track.md

 ### notes:
-unlike the siblings for music playback (`$36:8b2d sound.music.update_each_track`), this function doesn't count any tempo. in other words, sound effects are always played in the fixed tempo, which is of bpm 150.
+unlike the siblings for music playback (`$36:8b2d sound.music.update_each_track`), this function doesn't count any tempo. in other words, sound effects are always played in the fixed tempo, which is equivalent of bpm 150.

 ### code:
 ```js